gjstoychev/react-form/README.md

 ## Getting Started

-`git clone` the project or download, unzip and enter in decompressed folder
+1. `git clone` or download and unzip the project

+2. enter the cloned/decompressed directory

-`npm install`
+3. `npm install`

-`npm start`
+4. `npm start`

+5. the App should open a new tab in your browser and navigate to http://localhost:3000/

 ### About